PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 There are two ways to run the automated procedure: stepwise and parallelized.
 The parallel approach is a naive, brute force grid search over all combinations of hyper parameters as specified.
 Because of its grid search nature, it can take longer time.

-`Here is from the documentation:`
+Here is from the documentation:

 The auto-ARIMA process seeks to identify the most optimal parameters for an `ARIMA` model, settling on a single fitted ARIMA model.
-This process is based on the commonly-used R function,``forecast::auto.arima``.
+This process is based on the commonly-used R function,*forecast::auto.arima*.

-Auto-ARIMA works by conducting differencing tests (i.e.,Kwiatkowski–Phillips–Schmidt–Shin, Augmented Dickey-Fuller orPhillips–Perron) to determine the order of differencing, ``d``, and thenfitting models within ranges of defined ``start_p``, ``max_p``,``start_q``, ``max_q`` ranges.
-If the ``seasonal`` optional is enabled,auto-ARIMA also seeks to identify the optimal ``P`` and ``Q`` hyper-parameters after conducting the Canova-Hansen to determine the optimal order of seasonal differencing, ``D``.
+Auto-ARIMA works by conducting differencing tests (i.e.,Kwiatkowski–Phillips–Schmidt–Shin, Augmented Dickey-Fuller orPhillips–Perron) to determine the order of differencing, *d*, and thenfitting models within ranges of defined *start_p*, *max_p*,*start_q*, *max_q* ranges.
+If the *seasonal* optional is enabled,auto-ARIMA also seeks to identify the optimal *P* and *Q* hyper-parameters after conducting the Canova-Hansen to determine the optimal order of seasonal differencing, *D*.

-In order to find the best model, auto-ARIMA optimizes for a given``information_criterion``, one of ('aic', 'aicc', 'bic', 'hqic', 'oob')(Akaike Information Criterion, Corrected Akaike Information Criterion,Bayesian Information Criterion, Hannan-Quinn Information Criterion, or"out of bag"--for validation scoring--respectively) and returns the ARIMAwhich minimizes the value.
+In order to find the best model, auto-ARIMA optimizes for a given*information_criterion*, one of ('aic', 'aicc', 'bic', 'hqic', 'oob')(Akaike Information Criterion, Corrected Akaike Information Criterion,Bayesian Information Criterion, Hannan-Quinn Information Criterion, or"out of bag"--for validation scoring--respectively) and returns the ARIMAwhich minimizes the value.

 Note that due to stationarity issues, auto-ARIMA might not find a suitable model that will converge.
-If this is the case, a ``ValueError``will be thrown suggesting stationarity-inducing measures be taken priorto re-fitting or that a new range of ``order`` values be selected.
+If this is the case, a *ValueError* will be thrown suggesting stationarity-inducing measures be taken priorto re-fitting or that a new range of *order* values be selected.
 Non-stepwise (i.e., essentially a grid search) selection can be slow,especially for seasonal data.
-Stepwise algorithm is outlined in Hyndman and
+Stepwise algorithm is outlined in Hyndman and Khandakar (2008)
-Khandakar (2008).

 Parameters
 ----------